bjericks/mimc-hash-gen/README.md

 The MiMC Hash Generator includes the following IO:
 * plaintext: Input(UInt): The n-bit plaintext to be encrypted
 * key: Input(UInt): The 2n-bit key used during encryption.
-The round function
+The hash generator evenly divides the key into two n-bit subkeys (K1, K0) and alternates the subkey used with each round function call.
 * constants: Input(Vec(UInt)): The round constants used during encryption.
-The number of elements required equals the number of rounds in the hash generation.
+The number of elements required equals the number of rounds in the hash generation, and the first round constant (C0) must equal 0.
 * hash: Output(UInt): The n-bit result of encryption.

 The hash generator currently uses a single multiplier module to carry out a single round function calculation over two clock cycles.
 To optimize the speed of hash generation, a second multiplier may be added to perform single-cycle round function calculation.

 Currently, the following characteristics are parameterizable:
-* The modulus applied in the core APN function
+* The modulus applied to the round function and multiplication
 * The bit-width of the hash generator input and output
 * The number of rounds in the hash generation

+## Plans for Future Implementations

+### Multiplier

+A more efficient modular multiplier for large integers (eg. Karatsuba, Toom-Cook) will replace the basic multiplier in the final version.
+This multiplier will include identical IO to the current multiplier to easily interface with the hash generator.

+### Parameterized Rounds per Cycle (or Cycles per Round)

+A single multiplier carries out the round function in the current hash generator at a rate of two cycles per round.
+I would like to add the option to generate more multipliers to carry out one or more rounds per cycle if desired.

 ## Known Issues